Gernby/raspberry-pilot/README.md

 The ACC functionality is 100% stock; it remains engaged after a press of the gas and it disengages immediately upon a press of the brakes

-This fork is configured to steer 100% of the time by default.
-Lateral control (self-steering) operates separately from the ACC activation and does not disengage with a press of the gas or brakes.
-Press the LKAS button on the steering wheel to toggle lateral control.
+This fork has the option to steer 100% of the time.
+After your first drive, log in and edit the kegman.json file.
+Locate the parameter called `lkasMode`.
+This parameter is set to `0` by default.
+Leave it set to `0` if you want the car to steer by itself only when you have the ACC (radar cruise) engaged.
+Change the value to `1` if you want the car to steer by itself at all times, regardless of whether or not the ACC is set.